gslab-econ/gslab_python/README.md

 ### Usage

 We can use our legacy modules--`gslab_make` and `gslab_fill`, which used to be called `gslab_misc`--largely as if they were downloaded from SVN.
-When updating code, we should remove the lines downloading content from SVN and reflect `gslab_misc`'s name change..
+When updating code, we should remove the lines downloading content from SVN and reference `gslab_fill` in place of `gslab_misc`'.

 #### Example